The Shoshone-Bannock People

 For nearly 50 years, migrating pioneers used Goodale's Cutoff.
 Later, miners moving ore to railroad depots and stage coaches carrying passengers to the towns of southern Idaho took the route.
 But the advent of the railroad and automobile led to the demise of Goodale's Cutoff as a wagon route.

 Today, modern highways, including US 20, follow sections of Goodale's route.
 Now when people travel this road, they need not concern themselves with survival and can take time to appreciate the unique beauty of the harsh landscape.
-Most are unaware of an explorer who 70 years ago was the first white person to recognize the aesthetic value of Craters of the Moon.

 Other explorers and geologists followed.
 None could match the enthusiasm and the daring exploits of Robert W. Limbert.
 Limbert came west in 1911 at the age of 26.
 He was a taxidermist by trade, and an avid outdoorsman.
 He explored the Craters of the Moon lava field many times and became a strong promoter of the area.
 He played a critical role in gathering public support for establishing Craters of the Moon National Monument.